BMW iX2 Review 2025: Price, specs & boot space

 Comfort and design: BMW iX2 interior

 Comfort in the BMW iX2 is generally pretty good.
-BMW knows how to design a good seat, and it knows how to give both seat and wheel plenty of adjustment too, so finding a good driving position is a doddle.
-Visibility’s pretty good, too, right up until you look in the mirror or over your shoulder, where the sloping roofline means the rear screen is a bit of a letterbox.
+BMW knows how to design a good seat, and it knows how to give both seat and wheel plenty of adjustment, too, so finding a good driving position is a doddle.
+Visibility’s also pretty good, right up until you look in the rearview mirror or over your shoulder, where the sloping roofline means the rear screen is a bit of a letterbox.

-Hop in the back of the iX2 and this makes things feel a touch gloomy, panoramic sunroof or not, with thick C-pillars and the roof encroaching on your headroom.
-Knee space is okay but there’s not much room for feet under the front seats, while the rear bench feels more like a park bench in its firmness and relatively short squab.
-Standard coupe-SUV stuff, in other words – expect complaints from teenage passengers and up.
+Hop in the back of the iX2 and this makes things feel a touch gloomy, panoramic sunroof or not, with thick rear window pillars and the roof encroaching on your headroom.
+Knee space is okay but there’s not much room for feet under the front seats, while the rear bench feels more like a park bench due to its firmness and relatively short squab.
+Standard coupe-SUV stuff, in other words: expect complaints from teenage passengers and up.

 Quality and finish